Intersex characters in fiction: Literature

+There are various intersex characters in literature.
+This includes Cornelius Brunner in The Final Programme Ilario in Ilario, A Story of the First History, and Kirsten Lattimer in None of the Above., Bel Thorne in the Vorkosigan Saga and Max Walker in Golden Boy.

+Some award-winning books include Max Walker in the novel Golden Boy by Abigail Tarttelin and Anjum in the novel The Ministry of Utmost Happiness by Arundhati Roy.

+Cinema

+In film, the character Rebeca Duarte in the movie Both was created by an intersex woman, Lisett Barcellos.
+There are other intersex characters in film, such as Adela in My Dearest Senorita, Ponyboi in Ponyboi, Rebeca Duarte in Both, Alex Kraken in XXY, and Spork in Spork.
+The film Conclave reveals that a prominent character is intersex near the end.

+Tropes in intersex representation

 Intersex people have been portrayed in literature, television and film as monsters, murderers and medical dilemmas.
+Many of these tropes are quite old, and seen in multiple cultures.
+For example, a trope that intersex individuals are sexual predators who prey on unsuspecting young women, has been in use for hundreds of years.

-Characters in award-winning literature include Cal Stephanides in the novel Middlesex by Jeffrey Eugenides, Max Walker in the novel Golden Boy by Abigail Tarttelin and Anjum in the novel The Ministry of Utmost Happiness by Arundhati Roy.
+Stigmatizing tropes can be seen in award-winning media, such as Cal Stephanides in the novel Middlesex by Jeffrey Eugenides.
+Intersex studies scholars have discussed how the novel relies heavily on tropes, portraying Cal as monstrous.

 Morgan Holmes, Canadian sociologist and a former activist with the (now defunct) Intersex Society of North America, comments on constructions of intersex people as monsters or ciphers for discussions about sex and gender.
 Holmes describes her weariness "of writers who had contacted me for a number of years during my intersex-activist days, trying to determine if their proposed ‘hermaphrodites’ could do things like impregnate or have sex with themselves", and how depictions of intersex people are "stalled", reifying "the proper place of traditional visions and modes of masculinity in opposition to femininity" or "beyond and outside the realm of gender altogether"; the character of Annabel/Wayne, in the Canadian novel Annabel by Kathleen Winter, provides an example of monstrous auto-impregnation.

 An intersex murderer plot twist trope has been repeated in the TV programs Nip/Tuck (Quentin Costa), Passions (Vincent Clarkson) and Janet King.
 This has been criticized as hackneyed and offensive, characterizing intersex people as deceitful.

 Examples of the medical dilemmas trope include the 2010 Childrens Hospital episode "Show Me on Montana", the 2012 Emily Owens, M.D. episode "Emily and... the Question of Faith", a 2009 episode of House entitled, "The Softer Side", and Masters of Sex episode 3 in season 2, "Fight".

-The MTV series Faking It marked the first intersex series regular in a TV show, Lauren Cooper, and also the first intersex character played by an intersex person, Raven.
-MTV worked with intersex civil society organization interACT on Faking It; the program was praised for creating a groundbreaking character.
-A Freaks and Geeks story has also been credited as commendable.
-In film, the character Rebeca Duarte in the movie Both was created by an intersex woman, Lisett Barcellos.